GenericMale/csvwriter/README.md

 - Escape quoting characters with double quotes (can be disabled)
 - Strip line breaks in field values or quote them properly
 - Optionally add column with line numbers to CSV
+- Configurable value for empty entries (e.g. N/A)
 - Read from file or stdin (CLI)
 - Write to file or stdout (CLI)
 - Can include UTF BOM in output file (CLI)